Out of Hours

 - The conclusion therefore is that in the weeks that GP trainees take a day out for the out of hours course, they should forgo their personal study time and substitute this with patient contact.

 Clinical Supervisors for OOH - Some GP trainees have trainers who do not do OOH work.
-In these circumstances, the CHoC hold an up to date list of doctors who have agreed to adopt the role of Out of Hours Clinical Supervisor for GPRs other than their own, or are CHOC Salaried GPs.
-If you are in need of an Out of Hours Clinical Supervisor please contact the CHoC office: 01228 514830 or Email: email@example.com
+In these circumstances, the CHoC holds an up to date list of doctors who have agreed to adopt the role of Out of Hours Clinical Supervisor for GPRs other than their own, or are CHOC Salaried GPs.
+If you are in need of an Out of Hours Clinical Supervisor please contact the CHoC office: 01228 514830 or Email: firstname.lastname@example.org

 CHoC OOH Clinical Guidelines - These are found on the CHoC website in the staff area (username and password required).
 To obtain a password email email@example.com.